 Full House – like many people of my generation, I grew up with that TV show and visiting the painted ladies was high on my list.
 There is a little meadow in front of the houses, but it was very cold and chilly so I did not stay there for too long.

-Seeing those houses for even a short bit was worth the visit, so definitely put Alamo Square on your list.
+Seeing those houses for even a short bit was worth the visit, so definitely put Alamo Square on your list and make sure to wear warm clothes – weather in San Francisco is crazy.

 #11 Explore “The Castro”